agregson/fitzlab/protocol_bacterial_mv.md

    - This is saved as Program ? on the Sorval Legend XTR centrifuge
    - *Supernatant* after this step contains the membrane vesicles.
    - Discard the pellet.
-9. Filter supernatant sequentially through 0.45 and then 0.22 micron cellulose acetate filters to remove any bacteria.
+9. Filter supernatant through a 250 mL EMD Millipore Stericup, 0.22 micron PVDF filter to remove any bacteria.
 10. Using a serological pipet, transfer filtered supernatant to 94mL ultracentrifuge tubes (for the 45Ti rotor).
 Balance tubes with cold 50 mM HEPES using a scale.
    - Tubes must be weighed within 1 g of one another
    - Fill tubes to 60% capacity, and fill the rest after putting the cap on using a syringe and an angiocath